Mar 23: ‘Mutations in Citizenship’: Activist and translational perspectives on migration and mobility in the age of globalisation

 Dr. İbrahim EFE is currently working as an assistant professor at the Western Languages and Literatures department at Kilis 7 Aralık Universitesi.
 He obtained his doctoral degree in 2012 from the Department of Linguistics and English Language at Lancaster University.
 His current research focuses on the representations of Syrian refugees in the Turkish press.
 Recent publications include ‘The 2014 Local Elections: Reflections of the on the Kurdish Question’ in SETAV (with Ali Balci) and ‘Representations of the Ergenekon Case in Turkey, 2007–11: Today’s Zaman and Hürriyet Daily News’ in Middle East Critique (with Murat Yesiltas).

-The event will be chaired by Prof. Tim Jacoby and will include a question and answer session on the situation of the Syrian Refugees in Turkey more generally.
+The event was chaired by Prof. Tim Jacoby and included a question and answer session on the situation of the Syrian Refugees in Turkey more generally.

 20 June: Refugee self-reliance in cities?
 Challenges and opportunities